 With a price of $3.50 SGD per plate, it’s almost embarrassingly cheap (especially for Sydney-siders!).
 For chicken this good, I would expect to pay three to five times the amount in Sydney, should anyone ever master Hainanese chicken the way they have at Tian Tian.

-It’s a shame that we only visited Singapore for three days.
-Had we stayed for more, or come to the Maxwell Food Centre earlier, I definitely would have visited Tian Tian on more than one occasion!
+It’s a shame that I only visited Singapore for three days.
+Had I stayed for longer, or come to the Maxwell Food Centre earlier, I definitely would have visited Tian Tian on more than one occasion!
 I definitely will be looking for my Hainanese chicken fix in Sydney.
 Here begins the quest to find something that’s nearly as good as Tian Tian’s!

 I absolutely loved Singapore.
 Our recent three day trip was jam-packed full of sightseeing, photographing and, of course, eating!
 While I initially planned on writing separate posts for all of the fun activities and things we ate (a bit ambitious, I think!)
 I decided instead to compress all the best things of our Singapore trip into one condensed post.